caikecolantonio/triangle_api/README.md

 ``` sh
 python manage.py runserver
 ```
-8. To acess the server go to the link:
+8. To access the server go to the link:
 ```
 http://localhost:8000/
 ```
+9. Use local.env to create a .env with the credentials send by e-mail.

 ## Usage

-* The DRF it's configured so when you acess the endpoit you will see all endpoints with frontend
+* The DRF it's configured so when you access the endpoint you will see all endpoints with frontend
-* To acess the endpoints documentation go to this [link](https://ljor47zd7j.execute-api.us-east-1.amazonaws.com/production/doc/).
+* To access the endpoints documentation go to this [link](https://ljor47zd7j.execute-api.us-east-1.amazonaws.com/production/doc/).
-* To acess live DRF and the endtpoint go to this link [link](https://ljor47zd7j.execute-api.us-east-1.amazonaws.com/production/).
+* To access live DRF and the endtpoint go to this link [link](https://ljor47zd7j.execute-api.us-east-1.amazonaws.com/production/).

 ## Deploy